anilonall/Labelit/README.md

 ## What is Labelit?

-Labelit is a React-based web application designed to simplify label creation, editing, previewing, and printing.
+Labelit is a modern React-based web application designed to simplify label creation, editing, previewing, and printing.

 With Labelit you can: